krangelov/rgl-learner/README.md

 # rgl-learner
-Automatic Learning of RGL grammars.
+A Semi-automatic Learning of RGL grammars.

 The entry point is the script rgl-learner which starts different phases of the grammar extraction as described bellow.